santeyio/feature-request-app/README.md

 This is a solution to a programming challenge.
 You can find a live example of the code here http://featurerequests.calebhayashida.com/feature-request

+It's an oversimplified internal tool for a web design company to enter in 'feature requests' that their clients make.

-(Sidenote, if you want to take a look at my CI setup just shoot me an email and I can give you creds to check it out).
+(Sidenote, if you want to take a look at my buildbot CI setup just shoot me an email and I can give you creds to check it out).

 # Installation